 TACT2 Crisis Intervention Training

-Day 1 of TACT2 training teaches staff to first distinguish between deliberate, purposeful aggression, and true emotional crisis.
+Day 1 of TACT2 training teaches staff to distinguish between deliberate, purposeful aggression, and true emotional crisis.
 Participants learn underlying causes of behavioral issues, focusing on preventing problems with reasonable rules and strong relationships.
 TACT2 also leads staff to deeper awareness of their own anger traps, offering specific strategies for staying professional in tense moments.

 Day 2 of TACT2 training provides instruction in practical crisis management skills.
 Staff learn to use behavioral correction (how to give reminders, warnings, and consequences without power struggles) when problems appear to be deliberate.
 They also practice de-escalation/counseling skills (how to give space, actively listen, and guide problem solving) when issues stem from emotional sources.

 TBM for Schools (K-5 & 6-12)

 “Therapeutic Behavior Management for Schools” is a 6-hour course in crisis prevention/verbal intervention skills for teachers, administrators, and educational support staff.
 TBM for Schools has been designed in response to our nation's renewed focus on school safety, providing high quality training with a minimal investment of time.
 There are separate versions for grades K-5 (TBM/Elementary) and Grades 6-12 (TBM/HighSchool).

 TBM for Schools is designed to dovetail with PBIS (Positive Behavior Interventions & Support) strategies.
 Part 1 of the six-hour course begins by helping staff separate deliberate misbehavior from true emotional crisis.
 Part 2 offers insights and skills for managing deliberate problems.
 Parts 3 & 4 share valuable knowledge and skills to understand and de-escalate emotional crises, including those driven by trauma issues.
-The course closes with a written test of knowledge.
 TBM for Schools also offers an optional second day in physical holds and escorts for security staff.